outline/website/posts/table-improvements.md

 ![Guest role](/images/table-improvements.png)

-This week we've made some highly requested improvements to tables in Outline, this should be the one of many more improvements to the editor in the coming weeks and months.
+This week we've made some highly requested improvements to tables in Outline, this will be one of many improvements to the editor in the coming weeks and months.
 Here's what's new:

 - **Column resizing**: You can now resize columns by dragging the border between them
 - **Full-width tables**: Tables now expand to the full width of the editor